alexpatney/AP-Computer-Science-A-Capstone-Project-2026/README.md

 Understanding this also helped me see why the parent class needs `calculateReturn()` and `displayInfo()` in the first place, even though its implementations are just defaults.
 Without those methods in `FinancialAsset`, the compiler wouldn't let me call them through a `FinancialAsset` reference — the code wouldn't even compile.
 The parent defines the *contract*, and the children fulfill it with real logic.

 I also learned practical lessons about input validation.
-My first version used `scanner.nextInt()` directly, which threw `InputMismatchException` the moment someone typed a letter.
-Switching to `scanner.nextLine()` combined with `Integer.parseInt()` inside a try-catch block completely solved the problem and made the program robust against any user input.
+My first version used `kb.nextInt()` directly, which threw `InputMismatchException` the moment someone typed a letter.
+Switching to `kb.nextLine()` combined with `Integer.parseInt()` inside a try-catch block completely solved the problem and made the program robust against any user input.

 ## Research Log